Have mercy on me, O God, according to your steadfast love;

 And Moses quickly bowed his head toward the earth, and worshiped.

-I would say God doesn’t need to punish when we humans are so exceedingly adept at creating our own cycles of alienation and pain.
+It may be an unanswerable question but I would say since we humans are so exceedingly adept at creating our own cycles of alienation and pain, maybe we are the ones who punish ourselves.
+Maybe God doesn’t always need to punish.

 Now – praise God – look how far we have come!